Nursing Home Neglect

 Caregivers must address bedsores in a timely manner to preserve patient health.
 Untreated cuts, too, must be dealt with quickly to prevent systemic infection in elderly, immune-compromised patients.
 Neglecting hygiene and physical exercise exacerbates the problem and can be a telling sign of neglect.
 Additionally, many elderly people need medicine to survive, including diabetics who need insulin.
 In countless cases, nursing homes skimp on treatments or fail to treat entirely.

 One of the most difficult types of nursing home neglect to identify does not manifest itself in obvious physical signs.
 Emotional neglect can be as devastating as any physical abuse.
 However, it can be much more subtle in its onset and manifestation.
 Overburdened staff can often let the stress of their everyday tasks prevent friendly interaction with residents.
 Elderly people are susceptible to depression.
 They may retreat to their rooms, withdraw from activities, and be in dire need of emotional support.
 Without a concerted effort on the part of the nursing home staff, emotional neglect can take a terrible toll on the residents who so need human connection.

 Communication is a key to uncovering nursing home neglect; however, oftentimes the elderly are unable to express to loved ones or authorities what is happening to them.
 In certain cases, it is because the victim feels unable to convey that abuse is happening.
 At times this can be a result of shame or embarrassment.
 At other times the silence represents an even more sinister form of physical or emotional threat.

-In order to eradicate nursing home neglect and other forms of nursing home abuse, it is vital that effective communication takes place to facilitate a clear understanding of the nature of the neglect.
-Once this step has been taken, legal options become more readily available to victims, and the sources of the abuse can be dealt with.
+In order to eradicate nursing home neglect and abuse, it is vital that effective communication takes place.
+This facilitates a clear understanding of the nature of the neglect.
+Once this step is taken, legal options become more readily available to victims.
+Furthermore, the sources of abuse can be dealt with.